bmf10/bmf10/README.md

 </a>

 ### Nice to see you here!

 Hi, I’m Bima - a Fullstack Engineer who loves building websites and apps that solve real-world problems.

-I’m currently working with MetacoGG, where I contribute to the development of websites, chat features, payment gateway integration, and group tournament systems.
-I use technologies such as Next JS, Express, Mongo, and etc to create user-friendly and scalable solutions.
+I’m currently working with AOneschools, where I enhance web applications by introducing new features using Nuxt.js/Vue for the frontend and Laravel for the backend.
+I also manage mobile apps across platforms like Playstore, App Store, and Huawei Gallery.
+My previous roles include working at Metaco GG, where I contributed to the development of the Metaco Esport Network, chat features, payment gateway integration, and group tournament systems.
+I use technologies such as Next JS, Express, MongoDB, and more to create user-friendly and scalable solutions.

 I have a passion for learning new skills and technologies, and I always strive to deliver high-quality work that meets the expectations of my clients.
-I have also worked on big company projects such as ASD Bakrie, PMI Indonesia, and Lokakain, where I gained valuable experience in different domains and industries.
+I have also worked on major projects for companies such as ASD Bakrie, PMI Indonesia, and Lokakain while at Breef Studio, where I gained valuable experience in different domains and industries.

 I hold an Associate Degree in Information System from Universitas Bina Sarana Informatika with a GPA of 3.80.
-I have also completed several online courses and certifications on web development.
-You can check out some of my projects on my portfolio website: https://bento.me/bmf10
+I have also completed a Software Engineering Bootcamp at Fazztrack, focusing on JavaScript, ReactJS, and ExpressJS.
+You can check out some of my projects on my portfolio website: https://bmf10.github.io

-When I’m not coding or learning new things, I enjoy playing games 🎮 , watching movies 🎥 , reading books 📚 , and traveling 🌎 .
+When I’m not coding or learning new things, I enjoy playing games 🎮, watching movies 🎥, reading books 📚, and traveling 🌎.

-If you are looking for a Fullstack Engineer who can help you with your web development needs or want to collaborate on some exciting projects #fullstack #webdevelopment #nextjs #express #firebase, feel free to connect with me.
+If you are looking for a Fullstack Engineer who can help you with your web development needs or want to collaborate on some exciting projects, feel free to connect with me.

+#fullstack #webdevelopment #nextjs #express #firebase

 <br/>